-Eiger is a commercial-stage biopharmaceutical company focused on the development of innovative therapies to treat and cure Hepatitis Delta Virus (HDV) and other serious rare diseases.
+Eiger is a commercial-stage biopharmaceutical company focused on the development of innovative therapies to treat Hepatitis Delta Virus (HDV) and other serious rare diseases.

 The Eiger HDV platform includes two first-in-class therapies in Phase 3 that target critical host processes involved in viral replication.
 All five Eiger rare disease programs have been granted FDA Breakthrough Therapy Designation.